 In doing so, the court wiped out private ownership of nearly all dry beach even though the beach still shows up on landowners’ property deeds and tax rolls.
 The Pavlocks can no longer use what was previously their backyard, and they have received no compensation for the taking.
 The public can trespass on their property, use their beach without permission, and even leave trash behind on the Pavlocks’ property—and the Pavlocks cannot turn to the state to enforce their property rights, because the state supreme court said that lakefront property owners like the Pavlocks never owned what their deeds—and property tax payments—say they own.

 The Constitution says that government may take property for a public use, but that it must pay for it.
 This is true whether the taking is done by a local government, a state government, or, in this case, by a court whose ruling redefines the property right out of existence.
-Represented by PLF free of charge, the Pavlocks are fighting back with a federal lawsuit against the state of Indiana and the state’s Department of Natural Resources.
+Represented by PLF free of charge, the Pavlocks filed federal lawsuit against the state of Indiana and the state’s Department of Natural Resources.
+After the Ninth Circuit ruled in the government’s favor, the Pavlocks filed a Petition for Writ of Certiorari to the U.S. Supreme Court which was denied.